-Issue 12 - Obligation 416: Metering Code clause 6.1(2)

-Requirements of the Access Contract could be captured in a Compliance Manual.

-Refer to recommendation 1.
-Refer to recommendation 1.
+Issue 12 - Obligation 416: Metering Code clause 6.1(2) Requirements of the Access Contract could be captured in a Compliance Manual.
+Recommendation 12 Action plan 12 Refer to recommendation 1.
 Action Plan not mandatory for inclusion in post audit implementation plan as detailed in Audit Guidelines (July 2009) Section 11.9.
-These items will be reviewed and actioned through
+These items will be reviewed and actioned through internal management systems and will form part of next Audit/Review process.